-Craps is one of the most entertaining casino game players can find.
-Everyone surrounds the table, anticipating the dice to be thrown, hoping they don’t land on snake eyes.
-The popularity of craps is worldwide, and this allows experts to write about their experience with playing and winning at the craps table.
-This is why many new players to the casino scene want and need guidance in the form of books on craps.
-You can use this knowledge when you play live craps or online craps.
+Craps is one of the most entertaining casino games players can find.
+The popularity of the game is worldwide, and this allows experts to write about their experience with playing and winning at the craps table.
+This is why many new players to the casino scene want and need guidance in the form of craps books.

-With the extensive history behind this dice game, it is no wonder why some of the best craps books are so popular.
 Those looking for the best books on craps have come to the right place.
-In our craps books guide, you will find a wide variety of books and authors.
+In our guide, you will find a wide variety of books and authors.
 These can range from personal experiences that players can learn from to professional gamblers breaking down the game.
 Take a look at each of the best books on craps and start expanding your knowledge on this popular casino dice game.